.

 Conference Interpreter

-1. Ability to Communicate
+1. Focus on Your Ability to Communicate as a Conference Interpreter

-3. Extensive Knowledge
+3. Build Extensive Knowledge and Vocabulary for Conference Interpreting

 Nisar_Nikzad